Burned brightly but briefly...

 Champions League finalists in 2005 and 2007, Liverpool came close to reaching the showpiece event again in 2007/08, only to be denied by Chelsea in the last four.
 Babel was integral to their progression so far, though, scoring four goals in the group stage and another in the quarter-final clash with Arsenal.

 The Dutchman also gave his side hope in the second leg of their defeat by Chelsea, scoring in the 117th minute to put the Reds within a goal of victory.
-He's now plying his trade for Besiktas and doing well, but Babel has never hit those Champions League heights again.
+He resurrected his career at Besiktas and has returned brilliantly for Holland, but Babel has never hit those Champions League heights again.